Microsoft Cloud App Security in Microsoft Defender ATP overview

 Microsoft Cloud App Security (Cloud App Security) is a comprehensive solution that gives visibility into cloud apps and services by allowing you to control and limit access to cloud apps, while enforcing compliance requirements on data stored in the cloud.
 For more information, see Cloud App Security.

 This feature is available with an E5 license for Enterprise Mobility + Security on machines running Windows 10 version 1809 or later.

-Windows Defender ATP and Cloud App Security integration
+Microsoft Defender ATP and Cloud App Security integration

 Cloud App Security discovery relies on cloud traffic logs being forwarded to it from enterprise firewall and proxy servers.
-Windows Defender ATP integrates with Cloud App Security by collecting and forwarding all cloud app networking activities, providing unparalleled visibility to cloud app usage.
+Microsoft Defender ATP integrates with Cloud App Security by collecting and forwarding all cloud app networking activities, providing unparalleled visibility to cloud app usage.
 The monitoring functionality is built into the device, providing complete coverage of network activity.

 The integration provides the following major improvements to the existing Cloud App Security discovery:

 Available everywhere - Since the network activity is collected directly from the endpoint, it's available wherever the device is, on or off corporate network, as it's no longer depended on traffic routed through the enterprise firewall or proxy servers.

 Works out of the box, no configuration required - Forwarding cloud traffic logs to Cloud App Security requires firewall and proxy server configuration.
 With the Microsoft Defender ATP and Cloud App Security integration, there's no configuration required.
 Just switch it on in Microsoft Defender Security Center settings and you're good to go.